Real Noroeste Capixaba Futebol Clube

 Real Noroeste Capixaba Futebol Clube, commonly known as Real Noroeste, is a Brazilian football club based in Águia Branca, Espírito Santo state.
 They competed in the Copa do Brasil once.

 Real Noroeste is currently ranked fifth among Espírito Santo teams in CBF's national club ranking, at 170th place overall.

 History

 The club was founded on 9 April 2008.
-They finished as runners-up in the Copa Espírito Santo in 2010, when they were defeated in the final by Vitória.
-Real Noroeste competed in the Campeonato Capixaba Second Level in 2011.
-The club won the Copa Espírito Santo in 2011, after they beat Águia Branca in the final, and in 2013, after they defeated Cachoeiro in the final.
-The club was eliminated in the First Stage of the 2012 Copa do Brasil by Ipatinga.
+They made their professional football debut in the 2010 Copa ES in a 1–1 draw against Jaguaré.
+They finished that competition as runners-up losing to Vitória FC in the final.
+In 2011, they finished second in the Campeonato Capixaba Série B, qualifying for the first division of the Campeonato Capixaba the following year, in addition to winning their first title, the 2011 Copa ES, defeating Desportiva Ferroviária 3-0 in the final.